Srinagar Highway

 The Srinagar Highway, formerly known as the Kashmir Highway, is a major east–west highway in the Islamabad Capital Territory of Pakistan.
 It provides quick access through Islamabad and connects the Islamabad International Airport in the west to the E-75 Expressway in the east.
 Running for 25 km, the highway's width varies from three lanes to five lanes, with a total of five interchanges.

 Name

 Originally named after Kashmir from 1973 to 2020, the highway was renamed after the city of Srinagar to commemorate the first official Youm-e-Istehsal, which has been an annual observance in Pakistan as an expression of the country's solidarity with the Kashmiri people every 5 August—the day on which Jammu and Kashmir's special status was revoked in 2019.
-Despite the name, the highway is not connected to Srinagar, which is part of India, but claimed by Pakistan.
+Despite the name, the highway is not connected to Srinagar, which is the capital of Indian administered Kashmir.